 In the spring of 1970 the Hicks Memorial Chapel was constructed, thanks to a generous gift by the Hicks family.
-The large Georgian edifice includes a noble spire surmounted by a golden weathercock, a traditional symbol warning against denial of the Lord.
+The large Georgian edifice includes a noble spire surmounted by a golden weathercock (recently refurbished), a traditional symbol warning against denial of the Lord.
 The building also contains a large, theater-like auditorium and offices.
 One of the first special events held in the new chapel was a "Festival of the Gospels," which brought together some 70 notable scholars for a broad discussion of topics related to the Gospels.

-The three-manual Schantz organ in the Hicks Chapel, which as a positive division and 39 stops, was dedicated with a concert.
+The three-manual Schantz organ in the Hicks Chapel, which has a positive division and 39 stops, was dedicated with a concert.
 And the two-manual Schantz organ from the McCune Chapel (previously located in Long Hall and where the community gathered for worship) is now in the auditorium.
 The first concert in the auditorium was by the Carnegie Mellon String Quartet.

 As part of an ongoing revitalization of worship life at PTS, Hicks Memorial Chapel has undergone significant changes.
 The intimacy and flexibility of our renovated space now support the diversity and creativity of worship planning and leadership that we encourage through our worship program.